 Open Mondays, Wednesdays, Thursdays and Fridays from 11 am to 7 pm.
 Saturdays, Sundays and holidays from 11 am to 8 pm.
 Closed on Tuesdays.
 Available all year round.

-4. Revolutionary times at the National Historical Museum.
+4. Times of revolution at the National Historical Museum.

 The exhibition Tiempo de Revolución proposes a different view to understand the history of the foundation of Argentina and the Americas.
 In this exhibition you are going to see objects and images of the period from 1808 to 1824 in the Río de la Plata.
 This inside look and extracted from history makes this exhibition one of the best exhibitions in Buenos Aires.